 Here's How to Pose for Your Wedding Photos

 If the idea of taking thousands of photos on your wedding day seems daunting, you're not alone.
 After all, unless you're a professional model, you're probably not accustomed to being in front of the camera for hours on end.
-So how do you pose for your wedding photographs to guarantee shots you'll actually want to frame or put in your wedding album?
-We caught up with lifestyle and beauty expert Alexis Wolfer, who also wrote Radiant Bride, a beauty, diet, fitness and fashion guide to looking and feeling your best in time for your wedding.
+So how do you pose for a wedding photographer to guarantee shots you'll actually want to frame or put in your wedding album?
+We caught up with lifestyle and beauty expert Alexis Wolfer, who also wrote Radiant Bride, a beauty, wellness, fitness and fashion guide to looking and feeling your best in time for your wedding.
 Read tips from Wolfer's book on how to look completely natural in your wedding photos.

 1. Find Your Best Side

 "No one's face is perfectly symmetrical and while I'm sure both sides of your face are gorgeous, you probably have one you like a bit better (even if you don't yet know it!).
 Take some selfies (or ask your BFF to help you out) and practice posing with your face tilted in each direction.
 Once you know your 'best side,' always pose with your best face forward."

 2. Contour Your Face